room-15/blog/_posts/2015-11-05-How-to-publish-a-library-to-jcenter.md

 ### Publishing to Jcentral()

-On your maven repository, click add new version, add the name you wan to, add the number you want to, click accept, & enter into the version.
+On your maven repository, click add new version, add the name you want to, add the number you want to, click accept, & enter into the version page.

 Inside the general tab , on the right side, click add files via GUI, click on upload, add the generated zip, _and pick the checkbox that says explode on upload._

-Click send, and after that, go to your package and go to “ link to jcenter” ( bottom right).
+Click send, and after that, go to your package and click on the “ link to jcenter” ( bottom right).

-Fill the questionary, and it takes two to 3 days to be accepted into the jcenter repository.
+Fill the questionary, and it takes between some minutes up to 3 days to be accepted into the jcenter repository.

 After that, you can find you package via
 ##### compile ‘com.cpteric:ericutils2:0.0.2’